SteffTek/renovate-executor/README.md

-KUBERNETES_MEMORY_LIMIT=2048Mi          # Memory limit for the worker pods, default is 2048Mi KUBERNETES_CPU_REQUEST=1000m            # CPU request for the worker pods, default is 1000m KUBERNETES_MEMORY_REQUEST=1024Mi        # Memory request for the worker pods, default is 1024Mi
+KUBERNETES_MEMORY_LIMIT=2048Mi          # Memory limit for the worker pods, default is 2048Mi KUBERNETES_CPU_REQUEST=1000m            # CPU request for the worker pods, default is 1000m KUBERNETES_MEMORY_REQUEST=1024Mi        # Memory request for the worker pods, default is 1024Mi KUBERNETES_IMAGE_PULL_SECRET=regcred    # Image pull secret for the worker pods, default is an empty string
 ```

 The `renovate.env.json` file in not supported for the Kubernetes executor.
 You have to pass all environment variables through a secret named `renovate-secret`.
 The secret must be created in the same namespace as the executor.